Moreholidays February Lost Penny Day

 When Koopersmith created this holiday, she did not call it National Lost Penny Day.
 Somewhere around 2015 – 2018, some internet websites began to add the word “National” to the title.

 We did not find a congressional or presidential proclamation to make it a true “National” day.
-Considering the subject matter, it should be a national day.
+However, considering the subject matter, it should be a national day.

 Related Holidays